 Herd immunity, also known as community immunity, is the idea in epidemiology that people can collectively stave off the spread of infections if a certain percentage of the population has immunity to a disease.

 Get San Diego local news, weather forecasts, sports and lifestyle stories to your inbox.
 Sign up for NBC San Diego newsletters.

 How does herd immunity work?

 Achieving herd immunity means it is unlikely that a disease, in this case COVID-19, can spread from person to person even if a small percentage of the population is not immune.

 "Even individuals not vaccinated (such as newborns and those with chronic illnesses) are offered some protection because the disease has little opportunity to spread within the community," the CDC says.

 Another way of thinking about herd immunity, according to John Hopkins University Professor of Medicine Dr. Stuart Ray, is to think of it as the point where an outbreak will not kindle into a big epidemic because enough people are protected.

 When will the U.S. reach herd immunity?

 White House chief medical advisor Dr. Anthony Fauci has previously said that 75% to 85% of the population would need to develop immunity to create an "umbrella" of protection.
-Officials with the CDC also recently said that upward of 85% of people would need to be covered to achieve so-called herd immunity if a fast-spreading virus variant, such as B117, which was first reported in the U.K., become the dominant strain in the U.S.
+Officials with the CDC said in January 2021 that upward of 85% of people would need to be covered to achieve so-called herd immunity if a fast-spreading virus variant, such as B117, which was first reported in the U.K., becomes the dominant strain in the U.S.

 How do people build immunity?